voutilad/bolt-proxy/README.md

    connectivity
 2. Tested with auto-commit transactions, transaction functions, and manual transactions (via Python driver and cypher-shell)
-3. Websocket-based connectivity via Neo4j Browser
+3. Websocket-based connectivity via Neo4j Browser works
 4. Monitors routing table for the backend databases (using Neo4j Go driver) at interval dictated by the backend's ttl settings
 5. Backend supports Neo4j Aura as it now supports TLS-based backend connections.
+6. Large, chunked messages can pass through either from the client or the server.
+(Thought from the server, they are currently inflated/dechunked before being relayed...wip.)
+7. Picking leader vs. follower for write or read (respectively) transactions works.

 ## What doesn't (yet) work:
 1. No support for TLS on the frontend (e.g. client-side), so you need to tell your client to use `bolt://`
-2. Not yet utilizing routing table for picking read vs write host
-3. No caching of credentials or pre-opening of multiple connections (to each backend cluster member, for instance)
-4. No emulation of routing table, so if you use `neo4j://` schemes on the front-end, you'll probably bypass the proxy!
+2. No emulation of routing table, so if you use `neo4j://` schemes on the front-end, you'll probably bypass the proxy!
 (If the routing stuff gets pushed into Bolt, this might be easier to deal with.)
-5. No support for "routing policies"
+3. No support for "routing policies"
+4. No smart pooling of connections...each client connection results in a connection to *each* backend host.

 ## Other random known issues:
 1. Go profiler is enabled by default (accessisble via the web interface on http://localhost:6060/debug/pprof/)
 2. Some errors purposely cause panics for debugging
 3. No testing yet with reactive driver model
+4. Long living connections might be killed after 30 mins.
+Not configurable at the moment.

 # Usage

-If you read this far, and haven't run away, this should be easy.
-(If it gets more complex I'll provide a Makefile.)
+If you read this far, and haven't run away, this should be easy!

 ## Building

-No Makefile at the moment, so just: `go build`
+Simple!
+Either `go build` or `make` should suffice.

 ## Running

-There are a few flags you can set:
+There are a few flags you can set to control things:

 ```
 Usage of ./bolt-proxy: